-- a marketing funnel should nurture prospects, moving them towards purchase.
+- the funnel should nurture prospects, moving them towards purchase.

-- a marketing funnel should filter out prospects who will never buy from you.
+- the funnel should filter out prospects who will never buy from you.

 A marketing funnel is so-called because more prospects enter at the top of the funnel than result in sales at the bottom of the funnel.
 Some prospects drop out of the funnel naturally because they lose interest or find an alternative, others might be filtered out intentionally based on their activity.

 A marketing funnel helps businesses support the customer journey